Rapid Response for Successful Outcomes

 Every second matters for stroke patients.
 Immediate medical attention is lifesaving and can reduce the possibility of long-term brain damage and complications.
 All Catholic Health hospitals, located in Nassau and Suffolk counties, have a team of stroke experts available 24 hours a day, seven days a week.

-St. Francis Hospital & Heart Center® and Good Samaritan Hospital are rated by U.S. News & World Report as high performing in stroke.
+St. Francis Hospital & Heart Center®️, Good Samaritan Hospital and St. Catherine of Siena Hospital are rated by U.S. News & World Report as high performing in stroke.

 Primary and Comprehensive Stroke Care